et7ad/esp_athan/README.md

 To do that, simply change the base URLs in `athan.yaml` and rebuild/flash.

+Again, the directory layout and JSON fields themselves are defined in [prayertimes_specs.md](prayertimes_specs.md); make sure your server follows that document so the device does not hit parsing errors.

 ### 4.4 Current location list and real mosques

 The firmware currently exposes 15 slots.
 Some are already in active use, others are placeholders for future mosques.